LivelyVideo/tutorials/upload-tutorial/README.md

 # Upload Tutorial

-This tutorial has two components, an authorization service and the client for upload.
+This tutorial has four components:

+- An authorization integration for upload, retrieving transcoded videos, and playing videos (found in server/index.js)
+- An upload client (found in client/index.js)
+- An api integration to retrieve live videos (found in server/index.js)
+- A vod player (found in client/index.js)

 ## Authorization